Health Promotion Team (HPT) Leader,

-Brian joined the Health Promotion Team in the Fall of 2017 as the Health Pathway Leader after completing service learning as an AmeriCorps VISTA.
+Brian joined the Health Promotion Team in Fall 2017 as the Health Pathway Leader after completing service-learning as an AmeriCorps VISTA.
 As a Political Science and Economics double major, Brian is dedicated to comprehend health policy implications and increase civic engagement among younger generations.
 He hopes to positively impact as many individuals as possible in the public sector.

 The opposite of love is not hate, it's indifference.
 The opposite of beauty is not ugliness, it's indifference.
 The opposite of faith is not heresy, it's indifference.
 And the opposite of life is not death, but indifference between life and death." -Elie Wiesel

-Yubo joined the team since the fall of 2017 as the intercultural pathway leader.
-As an international student, he was occasionally being part of the service-learning in his first semester.
-It inspired him a lot so he decided to become an intercultural pathway leader later to help more other first-year students to get into the service learning project.
-He is trilingual in Cantonese, Mandarin and English which help him to break the barriers of the communication with more people.
+Yubo joined the team in the Fall 2017 as the Intercultural Pathway leader.
+As an international student, he completed his service-learning.
+His experience inspired him to become the Intercultural Pathway Team Leader to help other first-year students finish their service-learning projects.
+He is tri-lingual in Cantonese, Mandarin and English which helps him break barriers of the communication with others.